In This Article

 - Asian seasoned rice vinegar is now readily found in most major grocery stores and lends a brilliant tangy sweetness to your dishes.
 It’s a healthy option as a base in salad dressings.

 - Oyster sauce brings umami succulence; it’s that savory flavor which makes everything that much more gratifying.
 You may start hoarding bottles of it once you try it.
+Learn more about what is oyster sauce and discover all the ways you can use it.

 The stir fry itself involves lean sirloin steak, which becomes fabulously tender when sliced as thinly as possible, across the grain.
 Tip: a good knife goes a long way.